Abstract: Kotlin quick reference for Java developer.

 Unlike Java, Kotlin doesn’t distinguish between primitive and wrapper types.
 You’ll find below the full list of types that correspond to Java primitives:

-• Integer types — Byte, Short, Int, Long
+- Integer types —

-• Floating-point types — Float, Double
+- Floating-point types —

-• Character type — Char
+- Character type —

-• Boolean type — Boolean
+- Boolean type —

 Since there’s no straightforward equivalent to Java primitives, you may be concerned about efficiency, right?
-Don’t worry, the Kotlin compiler will ensure to use the most efficient type where applicable: Kotlin’s Double type will be compiled to the Java primitive type double, unless being used in a Collection for example or allowed to be null.
+Don’t worry, the Kotlin compiler will ensure to use the most efficient type where applicable: Kotlin’s Double

 Another important difference between Kotlin and Java, is numeric conversions.
 Kotlin doesn’t automatically convert numbers from one type to another, the conversion must be explicit:

-val i = 42
+1 | val i = 42 |

 Unsigned integers support is coming to Kotlin.